 What is Spun Bamboo?

 Spun bamboo was invented in Vietnam over 800 years ago as a way to give a cheaper alternative to the home decor and home utensil materials that were then being used.
-Spun bamboo is called spun bamboo as it is spun out pieces of bamboo and then the bamboo pieces are glued together into a form.
-This production of spun bamboo helps women in these villages to earn an extra income.
+Spun bamboo is called spun bamboo as it is spun out pieces of bamboo, and then the bamboo pieces are glued together into a form.
+This production of spun bamboo helps women in these villages earn extra income.
 Spun bamboo is a great natural product and can be used in a variety of home decor and kitchen products.

-To discover more about spun bamboo you can read our blog on What is Spun Bamboo?
+To discover more about spun bamboo, you can read our blog on What is Spun Bamboo?
 Using Spun Bamboo in Product Development by clicking here.